inxm-ai/enterprise-mcp-bridge/README.md

 - `from`: Only capture from this specific tool (ignores results from other tools)
 - `as` (optional): Store the value under this alias instead of the original field path

+Notes:
+- If the same agent emits multiple tool results for the same `returns` target (e.g., calling `resolve_mcp_properties_defaults` several times with `{ "as": "properties" }`), the value is overwritten each time and only the last call is kept in context.

 **Complete example with tool-specific captures:**
 ```json
 {